The Desk

 The Scriptorium Privacy Covenant

-1. Local first: your preference is stored on your device.
+1. Local first: my preference is stored on this device.

 2. No account dependency: identity is not required for usefulness.